How to calculate AMT: A step-by-step guide

 Put simply, if your AMT liability is higher than your regular tax liability, you must pay the minimum amount established by the AMT calculation.
 This makes sure that you contribute a minimum share of taxes, regardless of deductions or credits claimed.

-Steps to calculating the AMT
+How to calculate the AMT

 1. Determine your regular taxable income

-Your first step is to calculate your taxable income, which is your gross income minus any deductions (either the standard deduction or itemized deductions) and exemptions on your regular tax return.
-The taxable income on your regular taxes serves as the baseline for your AMT calculations.
+Your first step is to calculate your income per the regular tax rules, which is your gross income minus any deductions (either the standard deduction or itemized deductions), exemptions, and credits on your regular tax return.

 2. Make required adjustments

 Next, make the required AMT adjustments to your taxable income.
-These adjustments include adding back certain items like state and local taxes, personal exemptions, and certain mortgage interest tax deductions.
-You'll also have to add back the standard deduction if you claimed it.
-For an exhaustive list of AMT adjustments, refer to IRS Form 6251.
+These adjustments include adding back certain itemized deductions from Schedule A, like state and local taxes (SALT) and certain mortgage interest tax deductions.

 3. Subtract your AMT exemption